samanthafrances/snowlink/README.md

 # Snow Link
 Snow Link is a full-stack CRUD app for the ski & snowboard community.
-Users are able to create an account and browse activities to do in their current ski-resort radius.
+Users are able to create an account, browse events, and add events based on their location.

 ## The Stack
-Node, Express, MongoDB Mongoose, Google OAuth Authentication, Heroku.
+Node, Express, MongoDB, Google OAuth Authentication, Heroku.

 ## MVP
 - Frontend: Simple UI that allows users to navigate, create, view, and manage events, and also create and update their profile using authentication.